-This event, held in partnership with the Centre for Homelessness Impact, will bring together providers and users of Standards of Evidence from a range of charitable and government organisations.
+This event, held in partnership with the Centre for Homelessness Impact, brought together providers and users of Standards of Evidence from a range of charitable and government organisations.

-Our aim is to learn from your experiences and ask:
+Our aim was to learn from your experiences and ask:

 - What have been the benefits of using Standards of Evidence for your organisation?